-The conference has grown, both in participation and scope, and now includes participation from all major Pacific Rim nations.
-The conference also attracs participation from all over the world, including Europe, Africa, India, and South America.
+The conference has grown, both in participation and scope, and now includes participation from all major Asia Pacific nations.
+The conference also attracts participation from all over the world, including Europe, Africa, India, and South America.

 Pacific Rim International Conference on Artificial Intelligence (PRICAI) Series